 Wireframing is an essential part of the road map for app development for iOS and Android.
 A wireframe defines the structure of your app through a blueprint of sorts.
 This is the phase that will help you polish and design your app professionally.

 This will include several elements including the design, the user interface, the extra features, and the aesthetic.
 All this will determine how usable your app is and how well it will appeal to your core audience.
+You can also look at the bugs and kinks in the software at this stage.
+You can also add features for increased usability.

 Build the App Itself